EllaTheCat/dopamine-2020/README.md

-The command prompt can also be invoked by KP_Insert, which configures the numpad to read in two or three digits, and as before, forwards them to the "i3-filewatcher" script..
+The command prompt can also be invoked by KP_Insert, which configures the numpad to read in two or three digits, and as before, forwards them to the "i3-filewatcher" script.

 Both methods timeout after four seconds and send a key event equivalent to pressing Enter (Return).
 My PD makes the delay